ctopher7/go-example-project/README.md

 calculate ohlc (only the data of the stock_name, not all data) store to redis (expiry 10 seconds, can be extended)

+## part 2 comments
+- in ohlc function, there are 2 loops (looping records and indexMembers) inside a loop (stock codes). it is inefficient. refactored to only looping 2 loop (looping records and indexMembers, auto assign result to map)
+- use early return / continue instead of if / else if / else to prevent the code become very nested (more of my preference, but for me, less nested code block will have better readability)
+- rename variable. x y z will confuse other people when seeing the code. better to use noun that describe the variable
+- wrong summary.LowPrice calculation (always zero), stock price unlikely to be zero, so I added OR logic when summary.LowPrice is 0, auto assign low price

 ## Some useful command
 ```
 //see inside redis